Python Logo

 Python Emblem

-The text on the emblem is executed in thin grotesque letters in lower case.
-They are characterized by trimming at the ends: “t” and “h” have beveled upperparts, “p” and “y” have lower parts.
+The text on the emblem is executed in thin, grotesque lowercase letters.
+It is characterized by trimming at the ends: “t” and “h” have beveled upper parts, and “p” and “y” have lower parts.
 It is a Flux Regular font designed by designer Monib Mahdavi and first published by T-26.

 Python Symbol

-The official logo palette consists of a combination of two colors: yellow and blue.
-The background is neutral white.
-The color used for the inscription is gray.
+The official logo palette consists of yellow and blue.
+The background is neutral white, and the inscription is gray.

 Can I use the Python logo?